Dornier 328

 The Dornier 328 is a turboprop-powered commuter airliner.
-Initially produced by Dornier Luftfahrt GmbH, the firm was acquired in 1996 by Fairchild Aircraft.
+Initially produced by German company Dornier Luftfahrt GmbH, the firm was acquired in 1996 by US firm Fairchild Aircraft.
 The resulting firm, named Fairchild-Dornier, manufactured the 328 family in Oberpfaffenhofen, Germany, conducted sales from San Antonio, Texas, United States, and supported the product line from both locations.
 A jet-powered version of the aircraft, the Fairchild Dornier 328JET, was also produced.
+An updated version, the 328eco, is under development in Germany.